-The open-shelf library contains cover 8,000 volumes and are arranged in 10 sections of interest within the main topics of interest used by the collection's staff (map).
+The open-shelf library contains over 12,000 volumes and are arranged in 10 sections of interest within the main topics of interest used by the collection's staff (map).
 Among these the most important are: the section of the Guggenheim museum catalogues from around the world and the Biennial catalogues Visual arts.
 More valuable books are kept in closed-shelf storage.
 The library is part of the National Library Service (since June 2005) and has been catalogued in the past thanks to a grant from the Veneto Region.

 Arts and Architecture Biennale catalogues.